mm-zacharydavison/strangler/README.md

 - Swapping out only individual methods.
 - Falling back to old implementation if the new one is not implemented yet.
 - ⭐ Optionally running both implementations at the same time and logging any differences in return value, or duration.

+# Use Case

+A common usage for Strangler is for refactoring code that has no specification or test coverage.

+1. We have a `SearchService` that searches for results.
+2. We want to refactor it to use a different backend.
+3. We use Strangler to run both in parallel in production and compare whenever inputs result in different outputs (or worse performance).
+4. Everytime Strangler logs in Datadog, we add a new test case and fix the regression.

+You can also simply use it to feature flag implementations of things.

+# Examples

 Fundamentally, it allows you to do this: